Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 # Protein Binder Design

-In 2023, researchers at the Baker Lab published [RFdiffusion](https://github.com/RosettaCommons/RFdiffusion), a deep-learning framework for de novo protein design.
+In 2023, the Baker Lab published [RFdiffusion](https://github.com/RosettaCommons/RFdiffusion), a deep-learning framework for *de novo* protein design.
 Using [ProteinMPNN and AlphaFold2](https://github.com/nrbennet/dl_binder_design) for validation, the authors demonstrated RFdiffusion's ability to tackle a diverse range of design challenges, including the successful generation of high-affinity binders to desired target proteins.

 # Automated Pipeline

-A collection of scripts that automates the validation process of RFdiffusion &#8594; ProteinMPNN &#8594; AlphaFold2 (AF2).
-Developed specifically for protein binder design.
+A collection of scripts that automates the validation process of **RFdiffusion &#8594; ProteinMPNN &#8594; AlphaFold2 (AF2)**.
+Developed specifically for protein binder design on the SickKids High-Performance Computing (HPC) cluster.

-In this pipeline, RFdiffusion designs binders to hotspot residues on the target protein.
-It then uses AF2 to evaluate how well the designs will fold into their intended monomer structures, as well as how likely they will bind to their target.
+In this pipeline, *RFdiffusion* designs binders to hotspot residues on the target protein.
+It then uses *ProteinMPNN* to generate sequences for the designed structures.
+Finally, *AlphaFold2* reconstructs the binders and evaluates how likely they will bind to their target.

 ### Input
 Specify all input configurations in a single text file, one row per run.
 This file MUST follow the format provided in `inputs/input.txt` with the headers included.
 The parameters are as follows: